gnayyc/cyy.utils/README.md

   + [ANTS](https://sourceforge.net/p/advants/discussion/840261/thread/e6fc9a8c/?limit=25)
     + [Local circularity in VBA](http://www.ncbi.nlm.nih.gov/pubmed/23151955)
       + FA_i -> T1_i normalization
+      + The idea is, to maintain independence between the features used in normalization and in hypothesis testing
+      + The features that drive the minimization of a similarity metric should be independent of the features that will be used in hypothesis testing.
+      + eg. one should avoid combining the `SSD` and `Demons` metrics for normalization with Student's t test for assessing image-derived differences.
+      + Local circularity will increase Type 1 errors (false positive rate)
     + [To prevent Local circularity in VBA](https://sourceforge.net/p/advants/discussion/840261/thread/dbfe8da5/)
       + Normalize FA_i to T1_i
       + Build T1_n template using T1_i